The Unexpected Origins of 10 Iconic Quotes That Will Blow Your Mind

 Inspiration: Political Advisors & Classical Rhetoric

-This famous line from Franklin D. Roosevelt’s first inaugural address was designed to rally the American people during the Great Depression.
-The phrase was crafted with the help of Roosevelt’s advisors, particularly Louis Howe and Raymond Moley, who sought to evoke a sense of courage and resilience.
-The inspiration likely came from classical rhetoric, where the idea that fear can be more debilitating than the challenges themselves is a common theme.
-Roosevelt’s delivery of this line made it an enduring symbol of American resolve.
+This is one of the most famous statements made by Franklin D. Roosevelt in his first inaugural speech in order to rally the American people during the Great Depression.
+The phrase was derived from Roosevelt’s advisors, notably Louis Howe and Raymond Moley, to create confidence and perseverance.
+The concept must have borrowed from ancient oratory where the notion that fear is more paralyzing than the problems themselves has been raised as a continuous theme.
+Roosevelt’s speaking of the line made the phrase one iconic American message.

 9. “Houston, we have a problem.”